gregjd/gregjd.github.io/about/index.md

 See [LinkedIn](https://www.linkedin.com/in/greg-jordan-detamore-a20a4236/) for my résumé.

-Please see my [work page](/work/) for a selected list of projects I've done.
+See my [work page](/work/) for a selected list of projects I've done.

 ### Connect